 As the clear leader in almost every market they operate in, you would imagine that Amazon has a level of dominance that cannot be overcome.
 But in the dynamic world of ecommerce, this is never the case.
 The ambition of its innovations is indicative of this.

-Just a few years ago it would have been hard to believe that Amazon would be rolling out delivery drones to offer same-day delivery.
-Similarly, at the beginning of 2023 it would have been difficult to comprehend that they’d be losing market share to a Chinese rival few people had even heard of.
+Just a few years ago, it would have been hard to believe that Amazon would be rolling out delivery drones to offer same-day delivery.
+Similarly, at the beginning of 2024, it would have been difficult to comprehend that they’d be losing market share to a rival few people had even heard of.